Intelligent Nation 2015: An integrated government

 Citizens can expect more proactive, user-friendly, responsive and integrated Government services even on the move.
 They can provide feedback and exchange views with the Government on public policies and initiatives from anywhere, at any time.
 This will further enhance the Government's capacity from the synergy that comes with shared services and common application platforms.

-Using infocomm as a catalyst, public agencies will work with the private sector to spearhead innovative infocomm projects that give businesses in Singapore a competitive edge.
-Citizens will benefit from convenient access to integrated, user-friendly e-services and information online, becoming active stakeholders in public policy formulation.
+Using infocomm as a catalyst, public agencies will work with the private sector to lead infocomm projects that give businesses in Singapore a competitive edge.
+Citizens will have access to integrated e-services and information online, becoming stakeholders in public policy formulation.

 Learning

 Infocomm will empower individuals to learn at one's own pace, place, and time.
 Learning will take place in environments that provide the best context, be It at the zoo, museums, or outside the classroom.

-Beyond textbooks, students, and teachers will have access to a wealth of interactive digital learning resources.
+Beyond textbooks, students, and teachers will have access to interactive digital learning resources.
 Outside the school, teachers can monitor the progress of learners through new assessment modes and form virtual communities to learn from and collaborate with others within and outside Singapore.
-Education will engage students, enrich lives and meet the diverse needs of each individual.
+Education will engage students and meet the diverse needs of each individual.